 The Wave Lottery Online Permit Process

 The Wave is part of the Coyote Buttes North permit area.
-40 permits are issued for hiking the Wave per day.
-20 of the permits are awarded on the online lottery system and 20 permits are issued in a walk-in lottery draw.
+64 permits are issued for hiking the Wave per day.
+48 of the permits (or 12 groups) are awarded on the online lottery system and 16 permits (or 4 groups) are issued in a walk-in lottery draw.
 Here is the information for the online Coyote Buttes North permit lottery system.

 - Each person can only submit one application per month.
 The application allows you to choose 3 dates in that month.

 - The application submitted can be for a group size up to 6 people, including children.
 The people listed on the application have to be the same as those that go on the hike.

 - The cost of the application is $9 each time you apply and non-refundable.
 Additionally, there is a recreation fee for each person or dog on the Wave permit of $7 each.